qgindi/LibreAutomate/Other/DocFX/_doc/index.md

 - Custom toolbars that can be attached to windows or screen edges.
 And menus.
 - Custom dialog windows of any complexity.
 - The scripting language is C#.
 The program is a good way to learn it.
 - C# code editor with intellisense.
-Script manager, cookbook.
+Script manager, cookbook, debugger.
 - Tools for recording keyboard/mouse and selecting UI objects such as buttons, links and images.
 - Also you can use .NET and zillions of other libraries.
 NuGet, Windows API, etc.
 - Can create independent .exe programs and .dll libraries.